Path 3: Professionals from Other Regulated Canadian Provinces

 Regulated professionals in Canada may apply for registration in Ontario as “labour mobility” applicants.
 However, you must:

 1. Hold an out-of-province certificate of registration from that provinces regulatory body (i.e. CSHHPBC, ACSLPA, SASLPA, CASLPM, OOAQ, NBASLPA, NLCHP) that is the same or substantially similar to the certificate of registration that you are applying for in Ontario.
 CASLPO offers the following types of certificates:

 2. Submit an application form for Labour Mobility Applicants.
 To obtain an application form, contact CASLPO’s Director of Registration Services.

 3. Provide information regarding your past conduct history (i.e. Information related to complaints, disciplinary, or other proceedings against you in any jurisdiction, in or outside of Canada, relating to your competence, conduct or character).

 4. Provide a letter from every regulatory body where you currently or have previously held a certificate of registration or license in audiology or speech-language pathology or any other regulated health profession, confirming that your certificate is in good standing.

-5. Provide evidence that you have provided 750 hours of patient care or related work in audiology or speech-language pathology during the three years immediately preceding the date on which the College received your application if you are applying for a general certificate in Ontario,
+5. Provide evidence that you have provided patient care or related work in audiology or speech-language pathology during the three years immediately preceding the date on which the College received your application if you are applying for a general certificate in Ontario,

 6. Have professional liability insurance coverage.